Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The application must contain at least one entity.
 At the moment ModuleStudio wants a model with at least one entity.
 If you are modelling an extension without any data storage, just create some dummy elements.
 * The detail block requires external controller and finder component.
 If you enable `generateDetailBlock` you also need `generateExternalControllerAndFinder`.
 * The detail content type requires external controller and finder component.
 If you enable `generateDetailContentType` you also need `generateExternalControllerAndFinder`.
-* Scribite plug-ins require external controller and finder component.
-If you enable `generateScribitePlugins` you also need `generateExternalControllerAndFinder`.
 * Item action position both must not be enabled for view actions.
 * Item action icons flag must not be disabled if item action style is configured to use icons only.